OE-FET/Origin-Scripts/README.md

 offset1 The contribution of the offset due to Idmax not coinciding with Vgmax. offset2 The contribution of the offset due to the max gm not coinciding with Vgmax.

+I do not start the integration from Vgmax.
+So, now the left limit of the voltage range will start from Id(Vgmax+offset)

 ### Reliability factor